NDA INFORMATION

 YOU MAY ALREADY BE PROTECTED

 If you are in the United Kingdom, you may already be protected by whistleblowing rights.
-The below video from Protect explains your rights and what ‘protected disclosures’ are under the Employment Rights Act 1966
+The below video from Protect explains your rights and what ‘protected disclosures’ are under the Employment Rights Act 1966 .

-A non-disclosure agreement or an NDA is a signed legal document that restricts sharing information with others that is designated as “confidential”.
-This means at minimum the whole agreement and its terms, and sometimes more.
-An NDA has no time limits and is intended to bind the parties to stay silent for ever.
-These agreements are sometimes referred to as confidentiality or compromise agreements.
+A non-disclosure agreement or an NDA is a clause in a document that restricts sharing information with others that is designated as “confidential”.
+This means at minimum the whole agreement and its terms, and sometimes more; for example, the negotiations leading to the resolution, or the underlying circumstances of the complaint or suit.

 RECOGNIZING AND UNDERSTANDING AN NDA